gbejec18/map/README.md

-Hizon Derulo
-JJ Helterbrand
-Abay Richmar
-RardomPotek
+by Harvey Cutie and RardomPotek